 Structured wiring and powerline

-Wherever possible, structured wiring is a must for the 21st century home, bundling all of the home’s communications wiring into one coherent system.
-These bundles can include wiring for home networking, telephone, video, audio, alarms, infrared remote control and more.
-Running these wires before the walls are closed is more cost-effective and less disruptive than ripping up walls to do so at a later date.
-These bundles also serve as a Trojan horse, giving builders the opportunity to approach the homebuyer with new technological offerings as they become process available.
+Wherever possible, structured wiring is a must for the 21st-century home, bundling all of the home’s domestications wiring into one coherent system.
+These bundles can include wiring for home networking, telephone, video, audio, alarms, infrared remote control, and more.
+Running these wires before the walls are closed is more cost-effective and less disruptive than ripping up walls to do so later.
+These bundles also serve as a Trojan horse, allowing builders to approach the homebuyer with new technological offerings as they become process available.

 Structured wiring has some inherent advantages compared to more slapdash wiring installations.
-With all of the cables running back to a central wiring panel, it’s easy to change how and what each individual cable is connected to and what it is used for.
-Structured wiring also makes troubleshooting a snap, since each of the cables can be isolated and tested for problems.
-Furthermore, because all the cables run process back to the central wiring panel, they can all be connected to the same source without the need for some outlets to pass through more splitters and splices than others.
+With all of the cables running back to a central wiring panel, it’s it’s changes how and what each line is connected to and used for.
+Structured wiring also troubleshoots snap since each cable can be isolated and tested for problems.
+Furthermore, because all the wires process back to the central wiring panel, they can all be connected to the same source without needing some outlets to pass through more splitters and splices than others.
 This greatly improves the consistency of signals.

 Explore Quick and Easy Demos

 Demonstrating technology, particularly architectural consumer electronics like multi-room audio, has long been a thorny issue for home builders.
-A prominent objection is an expense.
+A prominent objection is expense.
 So consider this inexpensive trick to introduce the multi-room audio concept into your model home at a fraction of the cost of installing a full-fledged multi-room audio system.
-It starts by utilizing the consumer’s process own music with an appliance they know and understand: the iPod.
+It starts by utilizing the consumeconsumer’ss own music with an appliance they know and understands, the iPod.

 Find Your Digital Path

-Believing technology is important process, as the aforementioned CEA-NAHB study found, doesn’t make it easy.
+Believing technology is important to the process, as the CEA-NAHB above study found, doesn’tdoesn’tt easy.
 The complexity of choosing and installing home technology systems and products has always been the biggest hurdle for homebuilders, and it remains so.
 Low-voltage integration of consumer electronics products requires specialized skills, especially when dealing with proprietary technology process platforms, rapidly changing technologies and user preferences, and the unique programming and configuration models many systems employ.
-Acquiring this skills either by partnering with a local electronic systems contractor (ESC) or hiring your own talent can to be expensive and time-consuming.
-The builder just wants it to be profitable.
+Acquiring these skills by partnering with a local electronic systems contractor (ESC) or hiring your talent can be expensive and time-consuming.
+The builder wants it to be profitable.

-The current slowdown is giving us all a chance to reconsider, reflect and reboot what we do and how we do it.
-Right now is the time for the builder to consider this: What kind of technology offerings do my potential home buyers want?
-Once you definitively answer that question, you can build a new, updated strategy from their process before you make any investments that may or may not be as focused and efficient as they should be.
+The slowdown allows us to reconsider, reflect and reboot what we do and how we do it.
+The time for the builder to consider this: What kind of technology offerings do my potential home buyers want?
+Once you definitively answer that question, you can build a new, updated strategy from their process before making any investments that may or may not be as focused and efficient as they should be.

 Identify what homebuyers care most about.
-Is it security, entertainment, energy management, convenience?
-A newly married twenty-something couple is probably going to get more excited about streaming music from their iPods all over the house, while a five-person family might want a dedicated home theater for movie nights and the ability to monitor security cameras from any TV in the house.
-Get a good sense of your target demographic’s needs, and explore and build your technology process strategy and options from there.
+Is it security, entertainment, energy management, or convenience?
+A newly married twenty-something couple will probably get more excited about streaming music from their iPods all over the house.
+Simultaneously, a five-person family might want a dedicated home theater for movie nights and the ability to monitor security cameras from any TV.
+Get a good sense of your target demogrademographic’s and explore and build your technology process strategy and options from there.

 In-House or Partnerships?

 One way larger builders are adding technology integration services is by hiring ESCs.
-These professionals often are members of the Custom Electronics Design and Installation Association (CEDIA), the main trade association for ESCs, which provides them training, certification, and education.
-Both CEDIA and the CEA both offer a wealth of educational information for builders that include best practices for technology process installation.
+These professionals often are members of the Custom Electronics Design and Installation Association (CEDIA), the leading trade association for ESCs, which provides training, certification, and education.
+CEDIA and the CEA offer a wealth of educational information for builders, including best practices for installing technology.

-Before working with any independent ESC, demand that the ESC will be responsible for all follow-up service calls.
-The builder must be certain that the ESC will provide support over the long haul; if not, the installation should not proceed.
-By building a strong partnership with an ESC, the builder will gain a loyal and trusted A/V specialist on call who can provide punctual, effective service, rather than always scrambling at the last second to find someone to consult or, even worse, leaving it in the homeowner’s hands.
-Fortunately, the collaboration between CEDIA, CEA, and NAHB is at an all-time high and each trade group provides resources for pairing up homebuilders with ESCs on a local process level.
+Before working with any independent ESC, demand that the ESC be responsible for all follow-up service calls.
+The builder must be confident that the ESC will provide support over the long haul; if not, the installation should not proceed.
+By building a strong partnership with an ESC, the builder will gain a loyal and trusted A/V specialist on call who can provide punctual, effective service rather than always scrambling at the last second to find someone to consult or, even worse, leaving it in the homeownhomeowner’s Fortunately, the collaboration between CEDIA, CEA, and NAHB is at an all-time high.
+Each trade group provides resources for pairing up homebuilders with ESCs on a local process level.

-Whether through an in-house staff or a partnership with an independent ESC, home builders need to find the technology models that work best for them financially and logistically.
-Ignoring technology is no longer an option when dealing with today’s homebuyers.
+Whether through in-house staff or a partnership with an independent ESC, home builders must find the technology models that work best financially and logistically.
+Ignoring technology is no longer an option when dealing with today’stoday’syers.
 Fortunately, those of us in the electronics industry are willing and able to help builders get where they need to go.
-We’re willing and eager to do great work for you both in your upcoming projects and to help you sell your existing inventory.
+We’re rWe’reand eager to do great work for you both in your upcoming projects and to help you sell your existing inventory.